sajarantisi/Cooking-Recipes-G4/README.md

    2. Define main points in our website.
    3. Divide the work between the team members.
    4. Creating repository and issues.
+   5. Work process
+   6. Upload the work.
+   7. Merge the work.